 Vestiaire Collective: Global French company offering pre-loved designer items with 100% quality and authenticity.

 HULA: An online marketplace that sells new and pre-loved designer womenswear and accessories for up to 90% off retail price – with 5% of the profits going to charities.

-Editor’s Note: This post was originally published in July 2018 by Tania Shroff and was updated in January 2019.
+Editor’s Note: This post was originally published in July 2018 by Tania Shroff and was fact-checked in April 2020.